-Question #1 – Is it an image that is well known as having been made by Ansel Adams?
+Question #1 – Is it an Ansel Adams image?

 Question #2 – Is the name of Ansel Adams typeset on the image or paper?

 Question #3 – Is the title typeset on the image or paper?

-The only photographs that Ansel did this with were the Parmelian Print Portfolio of 1927.
-The paper is a thin vellum, by this time has aged to a pale cream to definite yellow, sometimes signed, sometimes not.
+The only original photographs that Ansel did this with were the Parmelian Print Portfolio of 1927.
+The paper is a thin vellum, which by this time has aged to a pale cream to definite yellow.
+They were sometimes signed, sometimes not.
 Not all of the images are well known, but you can email us the title and we can tell you whether it is one of the images or not.

 Question #4 – If you look at the print with a magnifying glass, do you see a dot structure?

 If so, it is a reproduction of some sort.
 If not, it might be a gelatin silver print, or it might be a very good reproduction (such as our Modern Replica).